Sindhi language: Software

-By 2001, Abdul-Majid Bhurgri had coordinated with Microsoft to develop Unicode-based Software in the form of the Perso-Arabic Sindhi script which afterwards became the basis for the communicated use by Sindhi speakers around the world.
-In 2016, Google introduced the first automated translator for Sindhi language.
+By 2001, Abdul-Majid Bhurgri had coordinated with Microsoft to develop Unicode-based Software in the form of the Perso-Arabic Sindhi script, which afterwards became the basis for the communicated use by Sindhi speakers around the world.
+In 2016, Google introduced the first automated translator for the Sindhi language.
 Later on in 2023 an offline support was introduced by Google Translate.
 Which was followed by Microsoft Translator strengthening support in May of same year.

 In June 2014, the Khudabadi script of the Sindhi language was added to Unicode, However as of now the script currently has no proper rendering support to view it in unsupported devices.